tmkhoyan/configParser/README.md

   The parser will automatically recognize the following types:

- -(single) path/string    = string with pathname/caracter
+ --(single) path/string    = string with pathname/caracter
- -(multiple) path/        = 1xm cell with m pathnames listed after {header}
+ --(multiple) path/        = 1xm cell with m pathnames listed after {header}
- - boolean                = false or true logical (case sensitive!)
+ -- boolean                = false or true logical (case sensitive!)
- - vector                 = simple 1xm vector with m space separated values after header
- - cell/matrix            = 2D matrix with m columns (space separated values) and n rows (lines after header).
+ -- vector                 = simple 1xm vector with m space separated values after header -- cell/matrix            = 2D matrix with m columns (space separated values) and n rows (lines after header).
 Note that the           function returns a cell.
 To convert to array simple do cell2mat(opt.mycellarray)

 -File type is also customizable (i.e. txt or conf or whatever)